 All the smartphones today have powerful GPS and compasses that make it possible to know exactly where it is located and what users are looking at.
 AR apps can take advantage of this to show people information about their surroundings including what businesses are nearby.

 This way AR makes it easy for retailers to be matched up with relevant customers.

 To Expand Your Reach With Expanding Footprint

-The uses of AR doesn’t limit to leverage localised experience.
+The uses of AR doesn’t limit to leverage localized experience.
 It even helps in expanding a business to new locations without the enormous costs of constructing a physical entity or paying for real estate.

 One of the best examples of this is China’s largest online grocer- Yihaodian.
 It’s using AR to bring its products to the people without building a single store.
 The retailer has set up 1,000 “virtual” stores in parking lots, parks and in front of famous landmarks.
-These stores are completely invisible to people who do not have their AR app installed on the smartphones.
+These stores are completely invisible to people who do not have their AR app installed on smartphones.
 But, as you install the Yihaodian app on your smartphone, you’ll be able to see an entire grocery store through your screen.